Cytnx-dev/Cytnx/docs/source/guide/uniten/bond.rst

 Symmetry object
 **********************

 Symmetries play an important role in physical simulations.
 Tensors and bonds can be defined in a way that preserves the symmetries.
-This helps to reduce the numerical costs, can increase precision and it allows to do calculations restricted to specific parity sectors.
+This helps to reduce the numerical costs, can increase precision and it allows to do calculations restricted to specific symmetry sectors.

-In Cytnx, the type of symmetry is defined by a Symmetry object.
+In Cytnx, the symmetry type is defined by a Symmetry object.
 It contains the name, type, combine rule and the reverse rule of that symmetry.
 The combine rule contains the information how two quantum numbers are combined to a new quantum number.
-Let us create Symmetry objects for a U1 and a Z_2 symmetry and print their info:
+Let us create Symmetry objects for a *U1* and a *Z_2* symmetry and print their info:

 * In Python: